Concrete CMS Cluster in Jelastic PaaS

 1. Click the Change environment topology button for the environment with CMS deployed.

-3. Now you can open your Concrete5 CMS and start working with it.
+3. Now you can open your Concrete CMS and start working with it.

 That’s it!
-You’ve got your highly available and reliable Concrete5 application up and running.
+You’ve got your highly available and reliable Concrete CMS application up and running.